arangodb/docs/3.6/data-modeling-collections-collection-methods.md

 Returns an object containing statistics about the collection.

-Setting `details` to `true` will return extended storage engine-specific details to the figures.
+Setting `details` to `true` will return extended storage engine-specific details to the figures (introduced in v3.6.7).
 The details are intended for debugging ArangoDB itself and their format is subject to change.
 Currently, the details are returned for the RocksDB storage engine only.
 By default, `details` is set to `false`, so no details are returned and the behavior is identical to previous versions of ArangoDB.

 {% hint 'info' %}
 Retrieving the figures will always load the collection into memory.